disponible únicamente en inglés

 • Choice: Promote pricing options that help customers manage their energy costs.

 SRP does not have stockholders or pay dividends.
-SRP is a community-based, nonprofit utility.
+SRP is a community-based, not-for-profit utility.
 Revenues are reinvested back into our electric grid for the benefit of all customers.

 As a community-based, nonprofit utility, SRP’s communications, including paid media, are designed to educate and inform customers about a variety of topics, including ways to save energy; discounts and rebates; billing and payment programs; electric and water safety; water conservation; investments to improve reliability; and customer service enhancements.